emilioapontea/ML-Team-38/README.md

 - Resize all images to 224x224
 - Apply random horizontal flips 50% of the time
 - Apply color jitters 50% of the time
-- normalize our images using the ImageNet mean and std values
+- Normalize our images using the ImageNet mean and std values

 We chose these specific pre-processing methods as these are similar data preparation steps taken by state of the art models.
 Additionally, because we are choosing to implement pre-trained models which were trained on ImageNet, it is common practice to use the ImageNet mean and standard deviation values.